bluemelodia/Outages/README.md

 # Setup instructions

 API keys should be added to keys.js.
+Format:

+    window.keys = {
+    	GRAFANA_API_KEY: "YOUR_KEY_HERE",
+    	COINGECKO_API_KEY: "YOUR_KEY_HERE"
+    };

-To set-up the front end, run the following commands:
+To run the front-end code locally, run the following:

     cd crypto-wallet
     npm i
     npm start

-If debugging locally, use a proxy server to avoid CORS issues:
+In a separate terminal tab/window, run the following:

     npx lcp --proxyUrl https://logs-prod-036.grafana.net --port 8010

 where proxyUrl is the remote server that we want to forward requests to (Grafana). where port is the local port your proxy listens on.

-This means that requests to
+This proxy acts as a middleman: when your browser makes requests to http://localhost:8010, the proxy forwards them to Grafana.
+Because the browser sees the request as going to localhost (same origin), it bypasses CORS restrictions during local development.
+In production, this proxy is not needed, because requests go directly to the allowed API.